cryptix-network/cryptix-miner-cpu/README.md

 # Cryptix-miner CPU only

 A Rust binary for file encryption to multiple participants.
-This Miner support only local Mining, no Stratum.
+This Miner supports only local Mining, no Stratum.

 For a GPU & CPU Miner with Stratum Support use: